Humane Society of Utah Employment

 Apply for a Career

 Individuals interested in a career at the Humane Society of Utah generally must submit a resumé, and ideally also a cover letter expressing their area of interest to the specified department.
+Please also fill out our application for any clinic jobs or jobs in admissions, adoptions, foster, or medical.

 Each department has a different hiring manager with varying preferences, so please follow any instructions listed on the page of the relevant job posting when applying.